Is Central Management Group, LLC Making Legal Threats Against You?

 If Central Management Group, LLC is found to have violated the FDCPA, you may be entitled to several forms of relief, including:

-• Statutory Damages: You can recover up to $1,000 in statutory damages, even if you cannot prove actual financial harm.
+- Statutory Damages: You can recover up to $1,000 in statutory damages, even if you cannot prove actual harm.
+Statutory damages are available regardless of whether any actual harm occurred.

-• Actual Damages: If you have suffered financial losses or emotional distress due to the harassment, you can seek compensation for these damages.
+- Actual Damages: If you have suffered actual harm, such as financial losses or emotional distress due to the harassment, you can seek compensation for these damages.

 Consumer Rights Law Firm, PLLC is a law firm that specializes in helping clients who are facing harassment from debt collectors.
 If you suspect that your debt collection rights are being trampled upon, contact our office to begin the process to stop the harassment you may currently be receiving from Central Management Group, LLC.
 Our office has been assisting consumers since 2010, and we have an A+ rating with the Better Business Bureau.